 Once breaded, let your fillets rest for a few minutes before frying to allow the flour to absorb any moisture and dry enough to form a stable crust.

-Once the fillets are coated, heat your pan on med-high heat and pour just enough olive oil to cover the bottom.
+Once the fillets are coated and rested, heat your pan on med-high heat and pour just enough olive oil to cover the bottom.
 This is going to be a shallow fry so not a lot of oil is needed.

 Place some fillets into the pan but do not overcrowd them.
 Ensure each fillet is laid flat so they can cook evenly.